Hazards and Risks

 In the event of a strong earthquake, there’s a possibility of landslides and localised tsunamis which could affect critical infrastructure in Piopiotahi Milford Sound, including key access roads.

-Key actions to take in an earthquake:
+What to do in an earthquake:

-Find out more about what to do before, during and after an earthquake.
+Find out more about what to do before, during and after an earthquake

-Find out more about what to do before, during and after a tsunami.
+Find out more about what to do before, during and after a tsunami

 While Fiordland is known for its rainfall, wildfire is still a risk and can happen any time of year.
 Open fires are prohibited in the Fiordland National Park for this reason.